o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/scripting.md

 * Object KeyName
 * Outfile Name

-Get a success message from the **OnSuccess** handler.
-The file downloads to the location specified as the output file name.
+If the function is successful, you will get a success message from the **OnGetObjectSuccess** event handler on the **AWSS3BehaviorNotificationBus** bus.
+The file downloads to the location specified as the Outfile Name.

-Get an error message from the **OnError** handler.
+If the function results in an error, you will get an error message from the **OnGetObjectError** event handler on the **AWSS3BehaviorNotificationBus** bus.

 ![Scripting AWS S3 GetObject node](/images/user-guide/gems/reference/aws/aws-core/scripting-s3-get-object.png)